cmtt/gulp-di/README.md

 Notice that the function uses the "imagePath" constant.
 Such constants can be defined in your Gulpfile files in order to separate them from the tasks.

-Thus, you might assemble your tasks from other declarations and build much more flexible tasks.
+Thus, you can now use all of your Functional programming skills with Gulp and **assemble** your tasks from other declarations and build much more flexible and re-usable tasks.

-Then, you can reduce your Gulpfile to the following lines.
-We will declare additionally the "imagePath" constant which is being used in our "images" task.
+gulp-di should help you to reduce your Gulpfile's complexity.

-This separation allows to assemble Gulp tasks conditionally by separating such data from your streams.
+In this example, we will declare additionally the "imagePath" constant which is being used in our "images" task.

 ````js
 /* gulpfile.js (refactored version) */